openbmc/openbmc/poky/documentation/ref-manual/faq.rst

 "/usr/bin" worked most of the time, but not for the recipe's ``-native`` variant.
 For another example, permissions errors might be caused by a Makefile that ignores ``DESTDIR`` or uses a different name for that environment variable.
-Check the the build system to see if these kinds of issues exist.
+Check the build system to see if these kinds of issues exist.

 **Q:** I'm adding a binary in a recipe but it's different in the image, what is